 There are at least eight different Maria-related death tallies in Puerto Rico.
 The local government’s count is the lowest of all.

 The Department of Public Safety says it issued guidelines for hospitals and medical examiners to identify hurricane-related deaths.
-“Directly or indirectly, she died as a result of Maria and the inaction by the Puerto Rican government and FEMA.”
 But out of the nearly 30 long-form certificates we received from survey respondents as evidence, not a single one tied the cause of death to Maria-related conditions.

 For example, Marielly Fuentes Torres, 44, slid off a road and into a cliff as she was driving to see her mother, says her husband Gabriel Díaz.
 A clean-up crew that had cleared a Maria-induced landslide earlier that day left loose dirt behind, which turned into mud.
 Road workers failed to warn drivers of the dangerous conditions or to install protective barriers to replace the pine trees that, before Maria, had served as a buffer between the highway and the cliff.
 “Directly or indirectly, she died as a result of Maria and the inaction by the Puerto Rican government and FEMA,” said Díaz.